How to Start a Blog – For 2021 & Beyond

 Your list can be shorter/longer, more detailed/less detailed than mine is, it does not matter.

-In this list lies your ideal Blog niche/topic/domain, so let’s filter it down.
+In this list lies your ideal Blog topic, so let’s filter it down.

-For all our Passions, there are some that we are better at, or know more about, than the rest of them.
+For all your Passions, there are some that you are better at, or know more about, than the others.
 Eliminate the options you aren’t so good at or don’t know enough about.

 And then there were two!